Lakshana3/RTL-Design-using-Verilog-with-SKY130-Technology/README.md

 ## **1. Introduction to Verilog RTL design and Synthesis**

-### 1. Introduction to open-source simulator iverilog
+### 1. Introduction to open-source simulator Iverilog

-#### 1. Introduction to iverilog design test bench
+#### 1. Introduction to Iverilog design test bench

-Simulator - tool used to check if the RTL design is adhering to the given spec by simulating it.
+Simulator is a tool used to check if the RTL design is adhering to the given spec by simulating it.
 The Open Source tool used here is Iverilog.

-RTL design - set of verilog codes which has the functionality to meet the given design specs.
+RTL design is a set of verilog codes which has the functionality to meet the given design specs.

-Testbench - Code used to check the functionality of the design by giving stimulus test vectors.
+Testbench is a code which is used to check the functionality of the design by giving stimulus test vectors.

 How does the simulator work?
 - Looks for changes on input signals
 - When input changes, the output is evaluated
-- No change in input, no change in output
+- No change in input means no change in output

 ![d1sk1l1_1](/images/d1sk1l1_1.png)

-Design can have 1/more primary inputs and 1/more primary outputs.
+Design can have one/more primary inputs and one/more primary outputs.
-For primary inputs we need to generate stimulus and for the outputs we need to observe the stimulus.
+For primary inputs we need to generate stimulus and we need to observe the stimulus from the outputs.
-Design is instantiated in testbench.
+The design is instantiated in a testbench(Tb).
 Tb does not have primary inputs or outputs.

 Iverilog based simulation flow:
 ![d1sk1l1_2](/images/d1sk1l1_2.png)

 Design and Tb are applied to iverilog.
 Output of it is .vcd(value change dump) file.
 To view the waveform and verify the design we use the gtkwave tool.

-### 2. Labs using iverilog and gtkwave
+### 2. Labs using Iverilog and Gtkwave

-#### 1. Lab1 introduction to lab
+#### 1. Lab1 Introduction to lab

 This section is about tool flow setup and files setup for running labs.